rjdurlin42/mariokartrev_2_team_4/Documentation/Signoffs/ResistanceSystem.md

 This equation was used to determine the torque produced in the flywheel at varying magnet distances and angular speeds.
 This torque can then be used to find the torque felt in the bike tire, as well as pedals, by applying the flywheel to tire gear ratio (43:2) or tire to pedal gear ratio (43:18), respectively.
 The following values were determined from the onset.

-The bicycle’s wheel radius is a known constant of 0.33 m.
+- The bicycle’s wheel radius is a known constant of 0.33 m.

-The flywheel’s radius is a known constant of 0.1016 m.
+- The flywheel’s radius is a known constant of 0.1016 m.

-The flywheel’s thickness is a known constant of 0.0127 m.
+- The flywheel’s thickness is a known constant of 0.0127 m.

-The magnet’s diameter is a known constant of 0.0508 m.
+- The magnet’s diameter is a known constant of 0.0508 m.

-The material for the flywheel is aluminum because aluminum has the highest conductivity for the cost, allowing the resistance system to reach the necessary torque values.
+- The material for the flywheel is aluminum because aluminum has the highest conductivity for the cost, allowing the resistance system to reach the necessary torque values.
 Therefore, this value is 3.77*107 (Ωm)-1.

-The axis-to-pole value was set to be approximately 0.305 m.
+- The axis-to-pole value was set to be approximately 0.305 m.
 This distance was determined by the flywheel’s radius minus the maximum radius of the magnet options available.
 Torque is maximized when the magnets are at the edge of the flywheel.

-*Method of Data Analysis for Calculating Distance between Magnet and Flywheel (Air Gap):*
+#### Method of Data Analysis for Calculating Distance between Magnet and Flywheel (Air Gap):

 The magnetic field and angular speed can be considered the varying components in torque calculation.
-The angular speed will always change as rpm speed changes.
-The rpm speed will determine the field strength needed to produce certain torque states.
+The angular speed will determine the magnet distance (field strength at the flywheel) needed to produce certain torque states.
 The resistance system will vary the distance between 2 mm and 25 mm.

 The linear motor will increase or decrease the distance from the aluminum flywheel to the magnet (air gap), resulting in an increase or decrease in the magnetic field the flywheel experiences.
 The distance to magnetic field relationship can be modeled using Equation 2 below, which was found within the magnet suppliers’ website [5].